tjmahr/tjmahr.github.io/_posts/2019-09-18-iccbot-comes-online.md

-    with a sample size of less than 5, there is more information in the group-level model than in the county's data; for a county, with more than 5 observations, the within-country measurements are more informative (in the sense of providing a lower-variance estiamte of the county's average radon level.)
+    with a sample size of less than 5, there is more information in the group-level model than in the county's data; for a county, with more than 5 observations, the within-country measurements are more informative (in the sense of providing a lower-variance estimate of the county's average radon level.)
 As a result, the multilevel regression line in a county is closer to the complete-pooling estimate when sample size is less than 5 and, closer to the no-pooling estimate when the sample size